ACTA-Team/contracts/docs/w3c-standards-support.md

 - The ACTA contract suite includes:
   - `VCIssuanceContract` — issues and manages VC status (valid/invalid/revoked) and exposes `issue`, `verify`, and `revoke` operations.
 - `VaultContract` — stores VC data by ID, enforces issuer authorization, and holds DID metadata for the vault owner.
-  - `DIDContract` (deployed and initialized by `VaultContract`) — represents the DID Document of the vault owner and related cryptographic material and services.
+  - (Optional off-chain DID resolution) — the vault stores a DID URI string and does not deploy a DID contract.

 - The design is aligned with W3C DID Core (v1.0) and W3C Verifiable Credentials Data Model (v1.1) concepts:
   - DID Document fields (verification methods, services, context).